lbormann/darts-extern/README.md

 To test if the app can receive throw-information, start the app, open a new browser tab and type "http://localhost:TODO/throw/mustermann/1/50/400/false/x01".
 Replace "TODO" with your configured Port. if everything works properly you should see a message 'Throw received - ...'

+## EXTENSIONS

+If you think it is terrible to configure/start/handling this application then go for autodarts-desktop https://github.com/Semtexmagix/autodarts-desktop

 ## BUGS